 There are so many curriculum choices out there.
 I cannot tell you how many I have researched over the years.
-I even considered not using a curriculum for a while.
+Sometimes I even considered not using a curriculum.
 I joined support groups, I asked others what worked best for them, I scoured the internet praying to come across the right one.
 I discovered that there was no one perfect curriculum!
 What many moms suggested were not a good fit for us.

 Also, I have found it to be normal for a curriculum to not be a good fit permanently.
 What may work for you and your child at first may not work next year.
 Sometimes you may get half way through a curriculum and decide you don’t like it and that’s OK!
 Toss it!
 In order for homeschool to work and for everyone to love it, you have to be willing to go through trials and errors; with curriculum especially!